Mascarpone and Chocolate Fruit Tarts

 Instructions

-1. Lightly butter tart pans and chill on a baking tray.
+1. Lightly butter the tart pans and chill them on a baking tray.

-2. Roll out the pastry on a lightly floured surface to a round, 3-4 mm (1/8 inch) thick.
-Cut 8 circles and line greased tart tins.
+2. Roll out the pastry on a lightly floured surface to about 3–4 mm (1/8 inch) thick.
+Cut 8 circles and line the tart tins.

-3. Trim off the excess pastry, gently press the pastry edges up the side of the tins to form a nice line.
-Chill for 20 minutes in a fridge.
+3. Trim the excess pastry and gently press the edges up the sides of the tins to form a clean line.
+Chill for 20 minutes.

-4. Preheat the oven to 180 C (350 F).
+4. Preheat the oven to 180°C (350°F).
 Prick the chilled pastry all over with a fork.
-Line each tart pan with baking paper, fill with beans or peas (it will prevent the dough from rising or “sliding”).
+Line each tart pan with baking paper and fill with dried beans or peas (to prevent the dough from rising or sliding).

-5. Blind bake for 10-15 minutes or until the edges just begin to darken.
-Remove the beans and paper and bake for a further 10-15 minutes.
+5. Blind bake for 10–15 minutes, until the edges just begin to darken.
+Remove the beans and paper and bake for a further 10–15 minutes until dry and set.

-6. Leave to cool in pans completely.
+6. Leave to cool completely in the pans.
 Remove the tarts from the pans and place on a serving plate.

 Mascarpone filling:

-1. Combine mascarpone, sugar, kirsch (if using) and cream in a bowl, whip with an electric mixer until thick and smooth.
-Place the bowl in the fridge for the filling to thicken.
+1. Combine the mascarpone, icing sugar, kirsch (if using), and cream in a bowl.
+Whip with an electric mixer until thick and smooth.
+Refrigerate until needed.

 Chocolate filling:

 1. Melt the chocolate in a bowl set over a pan of barely simmering water and set aside.
-In another pan heat the cream with kirsch (if using) and syrup until almost boiling, then pour onto the melted chocolate and beat until glossy and smooth.
+In a small saucepan, heat the cream with the kirsch (if using) and syrup until almost boiling, then pour onto the melted chocolate and beat until glossy and smooth.

 To assemble:

-2. Mascarpone cherry tartlets: top with mascarpone filling, garnish with whole cherries and grate the chocolate on top.
+2. Mascarpone cherry tartlets: fill 4 tart shells with the mascarpone filling, garnish with whole cherries, and grate dark chocolate over the top.

 Notes